 He has also served as President of the Texas Association of Mediators, and received that organization's Susanne C. Adams Award in 2003 for his outstanding service and dedication to the mediation profession.

-The 2017, 2016, and 2015 editions of Best Lawyers® in Texas each list Mike as a Best Lawyer in Mediation.
+In 2019 the TMCA named Mike its Outstanding Credentialed Mediator.
+The 2018, 2017, 2016, and 2015 editions of Best Lawyers® in Texas each list Mike as a Best Lawyer in Mediation, and they have just named him The Lawyer of the Year: Texas in Mediation for 2023.
 In 2012 Texas Lawyer Magazine named Mike one of four "Top- Notch" lawyers, and one of only five finalists for the honor of being named the "Go-To" lawyer in Texas for arbitration and mediation.
 He has also been named a "Texas Super Lawyer" in 2005, 2006, 2007, 2009, 2010, and 2011 by Thomson Reuters as published in.
 Texas Monthly Magazine.

 In 2016 Mike was selected as a Fellow of the College of Commercial Arbitrators.
 He was a member of the Supreme Court of Texas Advisory Committee on Court-Annexed Mediation.
 Mike is a member of the National Academy of Distinguished Neutrals.
 He is a Fellow of the Center for Public Policy Dispute Resolution at the University of Texas School of Law; an Advisory Committee member for the Frank Evans Center for Dispute Resolution at the South Texas College of Law in Houston; a member of the arbitration and mediation panels of the American Arbitration Association; the International Institute for Conflict Prevention & Resolution (CPR) Roster of Distinguished Neutrals; and a member of the International Academy of Mediators, and the Association for Conflict Resolution.